Azure-Player/azure.datafactory.tools/README.md

 ### How it works?
 It uses **Deployment State** kept in one of Global Parameters and is save/read to/from ADF service.
 When the mode is ON, the process does a few additional steps across entire deployment process:
-1. Read Global Parameters from ADF (when not newly created) to get **Deployment State**
+1. Reads Global Parameters from ADF (when not newly created) to get previous **Deployment State**
-2. Identify which objects are unchanged and excludes them from deployment
+2. Identifies which objects are unchanged and excludes them from deployment
 3. Calculates MD5 hashes of deployed objects and merges them to previous **Deployment State**
 4. Saves **Deployment State** as `adftools_deployment_state` global parameter